MDAnalysis/MDAnalysis.github.io/_posts/2024-05-14-ASUworkshop.md

 ### Weather

 Arizona is *hot* during June.
-Temperatures in excess of 110ºF (43.3ºC) are not rare so it is important that you bring a hat for sun protection and carry enough water with you.
+Temperatures in excess of 110ºF (43.3ºC) are not rare, so it is important that you bring a hat/sunscreen for sun protection and carry enough water with you.

-Avoid hiking in the desert during the hot portion of the day (10am - 6pm) as it can be deadly.
+Avoid hiking in the desert during the hot portion of the day (10am - 6pm), as it can be deadly.

+### Who to Contact

+If you have any questions or special requests related to this workshop, you may [contact the organizing committee](mailto:workshops@mdanalysis.org).

 - @fiona-naughton @IAlibay @jennaswa @orbeckst (the workshop team at MDAnalysis)